-Asthma is a chronic inflammatory disease of the respiratory system characterized by bronchial hyperresponsiveness, episodic exacerbations (asthma attacks), and reversible airflow obstruction.
-Allergic (extrinsic) asthma usually develops during childhood and is triggered by allergens such as pollen, dust mites, and certain foods.
-Nonallergic (environmental or intrinsic) asthma usually develops in patients over the age of forty and can have various triggers, such as cold air, medication (e.g., aspirin), exercise, and viral infection.
-The cardinal symptoms are intermittent dyspnea, coughing, and high-pitched expiratory wheezing.
-Symptoms remit in response to antiasthmatic medication or resolve spontaneously upon removal of the trigger.
-Confirmation of the diagnosis involves pulmonary function tests, allergy tests, and chest x-ray.
-First-line treatment consists of inhaled bronchodilators (e.g., short-acting beta2-agonists) for acute exacerbations and inhaled corticosteroids (e.g., budesonide) for long-term asthma control.
-Patients should be taught the correct usage of inhalers for self-medication and measurement of peak expiratory flow (PEF) to self-monitor disease progression and severity.
-Severe asthma exacerbation can be life-threatening and may require immediate emergency treatment and/or hospitalization.
+Asthma is a chronic inflammatory disease of the respiratory system characterized by bronchial hyperresponsiveness, episodic acute asthma exacerbations, and reversible airflow obstruction.
+Allergic (extrinsic) asthma usually develops in childhood and is triggered by allergens such as pollen, dust mites, and certain foods.
+Nonallergic (environmental or intrinsic) asthma usually develops in patients over the age of forty and can have various triggers, such as cold air, medications (e.g., aspirin), exercise, and viral infections.
+The cardinal symptoms of asthma are intermittent dyspnea, cough, and high-pitched expiratory wheeze.
+Symptoms remit in response to antiasthmatic medications or resolve spontaneously upon removal of the trigger.
+In a patient with , diagnosis is confirmed by demonstrating reversible bronchial obstruction on pulmonary function tests.
+Additional tests may be required to evaluate for asthma triggers and comorbidities that increase the risk of acute exacerbations.
+Treatment regimens differ based on the severity of asthma but primarily consist of different combinations of beta-2 agonists and inhaled corticosteroids (ICS).
+Systemic corticosteroids are usually reserved for patients with severe persistent asthma.
+To achieve symptomatic control and minimize the risk of exacerbations, comorbidities should be managed and exposure to asthma triggers minimized Follow-ups are essential to monitor the response to therapy and to adjust treatment regimens in a stepwise manner.

-- Prevalence: 5–10% of the US population; more common in black than white patients
+- More common in black than white patients

 - Age of onset